-The Sarasota Housing Authority currently owns and operates 407 units of public housing.
+The Sarasota Housing Authority currently owns and operates 200 units of public housing.
 These units are reserved for low-income families.
 Residents who live in our public housing units pay 30% of the monthly adjusted income for rent and utilities.
 Subsidy from HUD provides the additional funding required to operate the property.
-100 units located at McCown Tower are restricted to elderly (62+) and near elderly families (age 55 and older).
-The remaining 307 units of public housing are for families and seniors and are all located in the Newtown area of Sarasota.
+These public housing units are for families all located in the Newtown area of Sarasota.
 In order to be eligible for Public Housing, you must be considered low-income in accordance with HUD’s income limits for Sarasota/Bradenton.

 STATEMENT OF AFFIRMATIVELY FURTHERING FAIR HOUSING